MrTortoise/MrTortoise.github.io/_posts/2018-04-03-Lean-Architecture-dont-build-unnecessary-shit.md

 - If you make good moves in the wrong order you end up with suboptimal results.

+If there is no pressure to do something now then take it into account and work in a way that enables making the decision later.
+Solve the problem that adds most value now.

-So early on goal is not to build anything more than what is required to support a sale.
+Early on don't build anything more than what is required to support a sale (or whatever the goal of business is).
 The best contribution to make at this point is to try and strip everything out in order to identify the key value proposition.
 Test that idea.
 If you need to solve a to solve b to solve c are you *really* sure people want c at all or even b?

-Eg a vendor does not need a non cash based way to sell product.
-They may however need a way to speed up purchases or to enable them to capitalise on a part of the market they are locked out from.
-But failing to break these propositions apart means failure to understand value which means you cannot make decisions that align with value.
+Why do they want a if they really want c?

+Understand what you are doing from a customers perspective.
+You might think you are building a cashless transaction system.
+But for your clients you might be optimizing their flow at a counter and for their customers you might be simply keeping up with the times.

 This doesn't mean that your proposition isn't going to sell it means its selling for different reasons than you think and so your message is wrong.
 Worse it means you got lucky and so haven't learnt.

-However what you are building needs to take into account a myriad of different directions.
+However what you are building needs to take into account a myriad of different directions - and those directions will change every week.
+As a result not over committing and playing a very soft game until the signal you need to make a decision takes place is strong.
+Building a framework to enable working with speed and flexibility is key.

+## Techniques

+### Model Your Domain from your customers perspective

+- You will be wrong about what and how customers want things.
+By modelling it explicitly you may find this faster and when you do it is far simpler to cut and modify because your code maps onto the businesses understanding of the process.
+- If internally you cannot talk to problem through you cannot solve it
+- If you cannot model it in a way that your customer understands and can shine radical insight into then its probably not interesting or valuable
+- It is far easier to have multiple solutions working in parrallel as tests when everything is based around the domain rather than say a schema

+### Event Storm

+- By bringing everything together at different levels it becomes simple to identify the value stream that matters.
+- You can start to hang UI off an event stream in a way that is very organic.
+- Given an event stream and an understanding of the information required to make the decision that led to the event UI design can really be innovative in that it models the real problem and not just 'yet another shopping cart'
+- Once you know what information is required to make a decision to produce an event you can start to ask really concrete questions about what information a user needs in order to provide the data to fuel the decision.
+Now you have your read models.

+Everything else architecturally just emerges organically.
+Once you know what read models you know what kind of data store (and can easily change your mind - see below), once you know what kind of data store you know how you can't to process the commands that produce events.
+Once you know this you can decide what (if any) areas you want to event source (all of them ...)

+### Encapsulate your dependancies

+- This is all ports and adapters / hexagonal architecture goodness.
+- Do not spend a long time integrating to sell something.
+Mock it out, fake it till you make it.
+- By deferring decisions about implementations of dependancies you buy time to find out more information about what and why you are about to make a decision.
+Eg do you *really* need to store customer info on anything but their device?
+Do you *really* need to store it?
+If you just have a 'storage' adapter you can decide the detail anytime you like - and change it.

-### Build from the customer
+### Separate Commands from Queries

-1. What does the customer want to do?
-1. What is the shortest path to that?
-1. Now make it shorter.
-1. Start with mockups - there are a number of free-ish ui mocking cloud based tools.
-Gone are the days of only having balsamiq and some guy on visio as your options.
-Some will even give you some html = but that is of very little value
-1. Use these mockups to remove all the crap, always remove screens, remove controls, remove text.
-This is very early on - the goal is to find out what the customer needs.
-Get rid of account management, a wallet, the admin screens.
-Its all ancillary stuff that adds value in rare situations.
-1. If you can have a basket that solves 60% of your customers problems in one go is it *really* worth adding more screens for the other 40%?
-1. Prove that the absolute bare minimum is not enough - it probably will be by the way.
-By doing this perhaps you solve a problem that is way more general than your current business model ...
-1. If anyone wants a fancy control to solve a problem you are dead - your basic idea is *way* too complex.
-It is a gimmick.
-1. Do not write any back end services or decide what language framework they are in until someone will pay you for the piece of crap you have built.
-To them it is not crap, it is amazing.
-Everything should be client side.
-1. Do you even need a backend?
-What does it add (apart from a bucket load of complexity).
-I've developed for 15 years, I love backend.
-I can eventsource and CQRS fizz buzz.
-But guess what, what you know doesn't count for anything.
-Minimal effort and economy of motion is everything.
-1. Once you get a customer who has paid rejoice.
-If you do it right in some spaces it could be days, in others it can take months - the trick is to manage the runway.
-1. Managing runway means managing costs, work costs and salaries cost reducing your time.
-1. Work with no customer is inventory, inventory is waste - unless it enables you to learn but even then the question is 'how could this of been learnt without code?'
-1. Lean architecture follows from everything else lean.
+- I have heard it argued time and time again that event sourcing is expensive. **I call complete bullshit**.
+It might seem like its slower than just whacking an ORM on top of a schema and using CRUD, but thats because the people doing that are not rewarded based on *speed of change* and decoupling everything.
+- If you employ event storming as above you can very rapidly build a prototype very quickly that uses dummy read models and internally processes commands to raise events that transition across screens.
+- once you have done this you can change and react to customer feedback with no backend system having been written at all - yet all the while you are implicitly designing it and building understanding and requirements for it.
+- When finally you do need to implement something the work to do so will be very clear and due to the abstractions in place be very very simple - even if the problem space is hard because this approach separates out concerns to is very resistant to attempts to complect it.

+## Instead of writing code go out and find a customer